-Based on the 2018 U.S. Census American Community Survey 5 Year Estimates data (most recent information available), Maine has a small but growing minority population that is geographically spread across the state with concentrations in urban areas.
-In fact, half of Maine's 16 counties now have minority populations of greater than 5%, and remaining counties have seen increases in their minority populations, in the American Community Survey 5 Year Estimates for 2018.
+Based on the 2020 U.S. Census American Community Survey 5 Year Estimates data (most recent information available), Maine has a small minority population that is geographically spread across the state.
+In fact, 6 of Maine's 16 counties have minority populations of greater than 5%, and 1 county remained the same with the remaining counties having seen increases in their minority populations, in the American Community Survey 5 Year Estimates for 2020.
 The summary table below shows white and minority populations for each of the counties.
 Minority populations include Black or African American, American Indian and Alaska Native, Latinx, Asian, Native Hawaiian and Other Pacific Islander, or Some Other Race.
-Maine as a whole has an estimated minority of 5.67%.
-Approximately 66% of Maine's minority population lives in four counties.
+Maine as a whole has an estimated minority of 6.32%.
+Approximately 75% of Maine's minority population lives in six counties.